FuchsEDV/Thrixty/README.md

 * For the Player to be able to do anything, you need to include both "thrixty.js" and "thrixty.css" in the DOM.<br>
 For semantics you should put it into the head-section.
-	* When you choose to include a "thrixty_custom.css", include that one RIGHT AFTER the "thrixty.css"!
+	* When you choose to include a "thrixty_custom.css", include it <b>after both "thrixty.js" and "thrixty.css"</b>!
 * Now create a div somewhere in the body with 'class="thrixty"' as seen in the following example.
-	* The HTML-attribute "thrixty-basepath" is one of the options, referencing the baepath for the Filelists.
+	* The HTML-attribute "thrixty-basepath" is one of the options, referencing the basepath for the Filelists.
 	* The Player will be generated into each of these divs, while using the corresponding attributes as parameters.

 	```html